nelsonijih/svm-hw-scheduler/README.md

-# SVM Transaction Scheduler High-level Design Specs
+# Hardware Implementation of Conflict Detection in Firedance SVM Transaction Scheduler
-A 3-stage pipeline for reading SVM transactions and creating batches that contain non-conflicting transactions.
+An experimental 3-stage pipeline for reading SVM transactions and creating batches that contain non-conflicting transactions.
+The goal is to achieve high-throughput XOR operation over a sustained stream of transactions at a better performance cost per watt(compared to GPU, CPU-simd).

 <img width="1094" alt="pipelined-design" src="https://github.com/user-attachments/assets/4132d790-416a-4385-9f5b-5b5be61ac6fc" />